How to compare data in two Google sheets or columns

 Compare sheets cell by cell

-The other one will compare your Google Sheets for differences.
+This on is also part of the Compare Sheets collection.
+It will compare your Google Sheets for differences.
 Whether you have two or more tables, it will check them all cell by cell and create one thorough report with differences from all sheets grouped accordingly.

 Here's an example of the same two tables.
 The add-on creates one report with not only different cells (marked with yellow) but also unique rows (marked with red and blue):